What can I put down my drain?

 There are times we need to second guess the power of our plumbing systems.
 Here are a few tips on what you can and cannot flush, pour, or drop down your toilet.
 The worst kind of thing to think with plumbing is out of sight, out of mind, but you might eventually see a lot more than you want to.

 Just because your toilet can make it disappear, doesn’t mean it leaves your pipes.
+And if you find this to be the case in some scenarios, you’re best off visiting somewhere like completecomfort-hvac.com/areas-we-serve/plumber-in-mission-viejo/ to come and unblock the problem for you.
 Here are some of the things you should NOT flush down the toilet.

-Cotton balls & cotton swabs: Cotton is absorbent, which means that once they are flushed, they expand and collect which can easily be the next thing to block your pipes.
+Cotton balls & cotton swabs: Cotton is absorbent, which means that once they are flushed, they expand and collect which can easily be the next thing to block your pipes and cause you to need to call a Sewer Repair company out in order to get things unblocked and flushing properly again.

 Dental floss: This is not biodegradable.
 When it is flushed, dental floss will wrap itself around other objects in the pipes, making small clogs much worse in an instant.